umbraco/UmbracoDocs/10/umbraco-ui-builder/extras/konstrukt-vs-uiomatic.md

 # Konstrukt vs UI-O-Matic

-For anyone familiar with Umbraco you know of the open source backoffice UI builder, UI-O-Matic, and wondering why you should choose Umbraco UI Builder instead.
+You might know the open source backoffice UI builder, UI-O-Matic, and wondering why you should choose Umbraco UI Builder instead.
 To help with that decision, we've put together the following feature matrix to compare some of their major differences.

 ## API